robbertkl/ResolutionMenu/README.md

 * No color depth information is shown; if a resolution is available with different color depths, only the display mode with the highest color depth will be used.

 * `CoreGraphics` private APIs are used to access the HiDPI display modes; this might not get this app accepted into the Mac App Store.
-Also note that `CGDisplayIOServicePort()`, which is used to get to get the (localized) name of the displays, has been deprecated as of Mac OS X 10.9 (Mavericks).
+Also note that `CGDisplayIOServicePort()`, which is used to get the (localized) name of the displays, has been deprecated as of Mac OS X 10.9 (Mavericks).

 * To facilitate "Start at Login", the `ServiceManagement.framework` is used together with a helper app, which should work in a sandboxed environment as well (as long as the app lives in /Applications).